 You can program these terms and conditions in a smart contract or use a decentralized application, such as Sportbet.one that operates on the EOSIO blockchain, a rival to the Ethereum blockchain.

 This way, you can place your bet with a stranger without needing to know his identity and without him knowing yours.
 The app matches your bet with someone willing to play.
 The smart contract is the trusted middleman that will ensure that each party plays by the rules.
 The rules are predetermined and automatically executed once there is a winner.

 Instead of using fiat currency such as the dollar, you place your bet in the token or cryptocurrency that the app accepts.
 So you choose an amount in tokens equivalent to 100$ or any other amount of your choice.
 This transaction creates a smart contract behind the scenes and locks in the funds of both parties within the smart contract.
 The smart contract then gets stored in the EOSIO Blockchain.

 The contract self executes as soon as the game is over.
-If Barcelona loses, the funds go directly to your friend’s crypto wallet or account, and if Barcelona wins, the funds go to yours.
+If Barcelona loses, the funds go directly to your friend’s crypto wallet or account, and if Real Madrid wins, the funds go to yours.

 There is no human intervention in this process.
 But how does the smart contract know the future?
 How does it know that Barcelona has won the game?
 Smart contracts use oracles.
 Think of oracles as live news feeds.
 They communicate with the blockchain to give up-to-date real-world information.

 Uniswap is another decentralized app that operates using smart contracts.
 It is a decentralized crypto exchange application that instantly matches buyers and sellers of cryptocurrencies automatically.
 Your crypto wallet connects you with the app and the blockchain.
 You choose the cryptocurrencies you want to swap or trade and then specify the amount and hit deploy.